haimengsong/windz/README.md

 # FileTransfer
-FileTransfer is an Android application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security once they establish connections.
+FileTransfer is an mobile application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security.

 # Features
 1. Radar Search Screen